-Prior to permit issuance, a commissioning plan shall be completed to document how the project will be commissioned and shall be started during the design phase of the building project.
-The Commissioning Plan shall include the following:
+Prior to permit issuance, a commissioning plan must be completed to document how the project will be commissioned and must be started during the design phase of the building project.
+The commissioning plan must include:

-- A. General project information. - B. Commissioning goals. - C. Systems to be commissioned. - D. Plans to test systems and components, which shall include: - 1.
-An explanation of the original design intent. - 2.
-Equipment and systems to be tested, including the extent of tests. - 3.
-Functions to be tested. - 4.
-Conditions under which the test shall be performed. - 5.
-Measureable criteria for acceptable performance.
+- A. General project information.

+- B. Commissioning goals.

+- C. Systems to be commissioned.

+- D. Plans to test systems and components:

+- 1. An explanation of the original design intent.

+- 2. Equipment and systems to be tested, including the extent of tests.

+- 3. Functions to be tested.

+- 4. Conditions under which the test is performed.

+- 5. Criteria for acceptable performance.

-- 6. Commissioning team information including roles. - Commissioning process activities, schedules and responsibilities.
-Plans for the completion of commissioning requirements listed in §120.8(g) through §120.8(i) shall be included.
+- 6. Commissioning team information including roles.

+- 7. Commissioning activities, schedules, and responsibilities.
+Plans for the completion of commissioning requirements listed in §120.8(g) through §120.8(i).

-The Commissioning Plan (Cx Plan) establishes the commissioning process guidelines for the project and commissioning team's level of effort.
+The commissioning (Cx) plan establishes the guidelines for the project and commissioning team's level of effort.
 It identifies the required Cx activities to ensure that the OPR and the BOD are met.
-The Cx Plan also includes a commissioning schedule from design to occupancy.
+The Cx plan also includes a commissioning schedule from design to occupancy.

-12.6.2 Existing Law or Regulation
+13.6.2 Existing Law or Regulation